 - Whilst water is coming to a simmer, peel skin from onions and remove roots, keeping the onions whole.
 Place a wooden toothpick in either side of the onion to hold them together.

 - Cook onions in simmering water for 30 minutes or until just tender.
-Reserve 1/2 cup of the onion cooking liquid, then drain the onions in to a collaner.
-Leave onions in collander to cool until easy to handle.
+Reserve ½ cup of the onion cooking liquid, then drain the onions into a coladner.
+Leave onions in the colander to cool until easy to handle.

 - Oil and baking dish.
-Place onions cut side up in the tray.
+Place onions cut side up in the baking dish.

 - Stuff mixture into the onions and don't be scared to pile it high.

-- Mix parmesan, cream, salt and pepper together in a small bowl then spoon over the onions.
+- Mix parmesan, and cream, together in a small bowl then spoon over the onions.